levizoesch/laravel-list-middleware/README.md

 # Laravel List Middleware
 Laravel 11 `php artisan route:list` does not provide a clean/fluid view for middleware details anymore.
-(Yes You can use `route:list -v` but it does print very friendly.
+(Yes You can use `route:list -v` but it doesn't print very friendly).
 This command will generate a breakdown similar to route:list but for your routes middleware.

 ## Install